Mark HussmanPhotographer Male Beverly Hills, California, US

 My studios are in Beverly Hills and Chicago.
 I am currently specializing in theatrical, retro, dance, lifestyle, nature and fashion photography.
 I enjoy working in the studio using theatrical lighting, settings and costuming... particularly with retro and classical themes.
 I also love to work on location, and outdoors, with natural lighting and scenery.
 Thanks to The Elvis Spectacular productions, I have a great selection of designer gowns and stage costumes that are very popular with the models I've worked with.

-I'd gladly work with many of you friends here, so I'm offering TFCD for select projects.
-If you'd like to work together, please send a message.
-Thanks to everyone that I've worked with!
-Thanks to all you new friends, too...
-I look forward to working with you soon, in upcoming photo sessions, television appearances, and concerts.
+I'd gladly work with any of you friends here, so I'm offering TFCD for select projects.
+If you'd like to work together, or are interested in commercial or theatrical representation, please send me a message here or on Facebook.

 Here's information about me as a musical and theatrical performer: